dgor82/dgor82.github.io/style_guide_code.md

 Commercial realities may dictate sticking to C# exclusively though so F# is, in my case, probably reserved for pet projects.
 But even within my C# assemblies, I follow a mixed paradigm approach, following the mixed-paradigm nature of C# itself.
 This roughly means blending OOP principles for system organisation at the larger scale (SOLID, Dependency Injection, etc.) with a functional programming style (FP) for most of the actual code construction.

 More specifically, it means avoiding imperative code, mutability and stateful operations whenever feasible and carefully demarcating those classes that require statefulness.
-To reinforce this pattern I follow the convention of using the immutable `record` as my default type and `class` only when statefulness is required.
+To reinforce this pattern I follow the convention of using `record` as my default type and `class` only when statefulness is required.

 This approach reduces side effects, and has made my code more predictable, easier to test and more suitable for concurrency and parallelism.
 As John Carmack argued so well in [this article](http://sevangelatos.com/john-carmack-on/), there are incremental benefits to be gained from moving towards functional style coding even within a traditional OOP language.